top of page

 A very special feature of the Nashville International Chopin Piano Competition is the Grand Prix of the entire competition - the Alexei Sultanov Memorial Discovery Prize.
-It is designed to be awarded in lieu of the First Prize in the competitor's age category and is open to all age categories as a special way to open avenues to the overall winner of the competition.
+It is open to all age categories as a special way to open avenues to the overall winner of the competition.
 It is inspired by the legacy of one of the greatest pianists of the modern age, Alexei Sultanov, whose life was tragically cut short by illness at age 35.
 By awarding the Alexei Sultanov Memorial Discovery Prize we celebrate his musical genius and awareness of his incredible talent amongst the youngest generation of aspiring pianists.

 Sultanov was perhaps the most celebrated, and certainly, the most widely discussed young pianist in the world in 1989 as the then-teenaged Sultanov won the top prize in the Van Cliburn International Piano Competition with playing of such passion, virtuosity, power, artistry, and maturity as to draw a roar from the audience and leave several jury members in awe of what they had just heard.

 Alexei Sultanov burst upon the international music scene at the age of 19 with his spectacular victory at the Eighth Van Cliburn International Piano Competition in June 1989.
 In a repertoire ranging from Chopin to Rachmaninov, the classical pianist went on to perform in cities throughout the world including in Berlin, Paris, Warsaw, Moscow, Tokyo, New York, Boston, Chicago, Philadelphia, and Dallas.